some100/RSDKv5-Decompilation/README.md

 ### Android
 Follow the android build instructions [here.](./dependencies/android/README.md)

+### Web
+Download libtheora to the android dependency directory as per the android build instructions [here.](./dependencies/android/README.md).
+Then, place your Data.rsdk and Settings.ini file at the root of the repository.

 ## Compiling

 Compiling is as simple as typing the following in the root repository directory: